Overview for Businesses

 What to know about registration to license conversion

-OCM will begin accepting applications for hemp business licenses (lower-potency hemp edible (LPHE) licenses) in fall 2025.
-At that time, the hemp registration system will end and all registered businesses who wish to continue selling LPHEs will be required to apply for, and obtain, a license under Minnesota Statutes, chapter 342.
+OCM will accept applications for hemp business licenses [lower-potency hemp edible (LPHE) licenses] from October 1 to October 31, 2025.
+At that time, all registered businesses who wish to continue selling LPHEs must apply for, and obtain, a license under Minnesota Statutes, chapter 342.

 • Under Minnesota Statutes, section 342.18, subdivision 4, a hemp business must have been registered prior to the adoption of rules (April 14, 2025) AND be in good standing with the state to qualify for conversion to licensure.